BioDepot/SpatialProteomics/README.md

 ### Export segmentation data to CSV

 Run the [export-all-cell-measurements_240829.groovy](./scripts/export-all-cell-measurements_240829.groovy) script to export the cell segmentation data from the image to a CSV file.
+Script modified from [Akoya Biosciences](https://github.com/lambrechtslab/Immunity-2024) version of StarDist segmentation.

 ### Cell clustering and plots via notebook